jpoly1219/context-extractor/README.md

 }
 ```

-Internally, this is how fields above are populated when creating a new OpenAI client.
+Internally, this is how the credentials are populated when creating a new OpenAI client.

 ```ts
 const openai = new OpenAI({